Three days, three different resolutions, one common trait: white officers killing black males.

 The outcomes: Six Baltimore police officers, including three black and three white officers, were charged in connection with Gray’s death.

-Prosecutors dropped charges against the three remaining officers: Garrett Miller; Alicia White and William Porter.
+On July 27, 2016, prosecutors dropped charges against the three remaining officers: Garrett Miller; Alicia White and William Porter.

 Aside from the criminal trials, Baltimore officials approved a $6.4 million deal to settle all civil claims tied to Gray’s death.